 Late Entries.
 Late Entries will be accepted up to 15 minutes before the start of warm-ups for first session of the meet.
 Swimmers who late enter the meet will be required to provide proof of USA Swimming Registration in the Iowa LSC.

-The swimmers shall be seeded according to their entry time if the program has not been set for printing and if proof of time has been provided.
+The swimmers shall be seeded according to their entry time if their entries are received by the Regular meet Entry Date prior ro the start of the ISI Championship Meet proovided proof of time has been established.

 In all other cases, late entries shall be seeded with the event’s slowest non-conforming entry time and shall swim in heat one of the event or, if necessary, a zero heat shall be created if the program has been printed.